austin-owensby/EverybodyCodes/ReadMe.md

 The program is idempotent (You can run this multiple times as it will only add a file if it is needed.)

-Note that the version of the input API is subject to change, if it does, delete the PuzzleHelper/Version.txt file to get the latest version.
+Note that the version of the input API is subject to change, if it does, delete the Gateways/Version.txt file and Inputs/YYYY/DD/cipher.json to get the latest version.
 You may also need to delete any cached input files if there are mistakes

 ### POST `api/generate-service-files`